Fish or cut bait: "Cut bait" alone

 The more modern variation on the meaning of the expression ("giving up" on something, or "stepping down") is due largely to the changing interpretation of "cut bait".
 Originally, "cut bait" referred to cutting up bait fish into small portions suitable for a hook or net.
 In more modern times, bait is often prepackaged, and cutting bait is uncommon outside of the commercial fishing industry.
 Therefore, the meaning of "cut bait" is sometimes taken to mean cutting one's fishing line, and giving up on the fishing.

 As a result, the meaning of the expression has changed over time to imply "act now or stand down".
 This variation is now so common that it widely appears as the first entry in dictionaries and other reference materials.

-On the other hand, it has been used to illustrate two necessary and related tasks that cannot be done at the same time.
+It can also used to illustrate two necessary and related tasks that cannot be done at the same time.
 Literally, a lone fisherman has to do both, but can only do one at a time.
 The act of fishing exhausts the stockpile of bait that has been prepared.
 In other words, the balance between work and maintenance.